matfriedrich/memota-frontend/README.md

 # MemotaFrontend
 Angular web application for showcasing IOTA cryptocurrency.
-This is still in development and doesn't do
+This is still in development and doesn't do much yet.

+At the moment, all it does is connect to a websocket of the memota-backend project and show an alert when a new transaction on the seed used in the backend is found.

+The backend project can be found here: https://github.com/matfriedrich/memota-backend .

+This readme will be updated as development progresses.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.